-Ok, so things are organised for the first exhibition on the list and I’ve been having fun trying out a couple of different things.
+Ok, so things were organised for the first exhibition on the list and it’s been fun trying out a couple of different things.
 There’s a busy time coming up exhibition-wise!
+These three paintings were entered in our local Art Society exhibition.

 Things have changed course a little at the moment.
-I’m doing an online course by Bibby Gignilliat which involves greater use of collage.
+I did an online course by Bibby Gignilliat which involves greater use of collage.

 It’s fun plastering pieces of paper down willy-nilly without having to think much about it.
 Just grab a piece you like the look of, tear it up if you want, try a placement or two and glue it down.
-I even graduated to spreading the glue with my fingers which is not something I normally do!
+I even graduated to spreading the glue with my fingers!
 Takes you back to early childhood!
 After all, aren’t we all trying to regain that childhood freedom in our art?
 It remains to be seen whether I start actually painting with my hands, we’ll have to wait and see about that one.

 The image above shows the next stage in the development of one of the exercises.
 At this stage you’re not concerned with composition.
 It’s about creating a “surface/history”.
 I’m not sure where they’re headed yet but I do like the surface the process has created so far.